If you live in University halls or live in a shared house where all the occupants are full-time students, you will be exempt from paying council tax.

 The definition of a full time student would be someone enrolled in an educational programme lasting at least one year and which you are expected to attend for at least 24 weeks out of the year and study for at least 21 hours per week during term.
 Or, you are under 20 and your course leads to a qualification up to A Level standard (or equivalent), lasts more than three months and comprises more than 12 hours of study per week.

 There are some other categories of students who may also be eligible.
-You can always check with the National Union of Students for advice by calling 0871 2218 221.
+You can always check with the National Union of Students for advice.

 If you live with someone who does not fulfill these criteria, you may still be eligible for a discounted council tax rate so check with your local council.

 The bills you have to pay when renting student accommodation vary enormously depending on the landlord or agent.

 Traditionally, as a household, you will be responsible for TV license, gas, water, electricity, phone and internet.
 However, to entice you as a tenant, sometimes some of these are included in the rent.